 This massive undertaking could not happen in great force without the help of B'nai B'rith Denver dedicating their time and effort to initially cleaning up the cemetery, then providing regular maintenance every year at the end of June during a special event dedicated to cleaning up the cemetery after every winter.

-The usual schedule (pending any changes in a particular year) involves having a Sacrit service at Temple Israel on Saturday morning followed by an oneg.
-That evening, a meal is served at the Episcopal Church across the street.
-On Sunday morning, the group does the cleanup at the cemetery followed by a short memorial service and another Kosher meal.
-B'nai B'rith has additional activities specific to their organization.
+The usual schedule (pending any changes in a particular year) involves having a Shabbat service at Temple Israel on Saturday morning followed by an oneg.
+That evening, a meal is served at St. George Episcopal Church across the street.
+On Sunday morning, the group has breakfast then does the needed cleanup at the cemetery followed by a short memorial service and lunch.
+B'nai B'rith has additional activities specific to their organization on the Friday before.

 2017: 21st Annual Cemetery Cleanup